mysql/mysql-connector-nodejs/README.md

 ## Requirements

-This library requires at least Node.js 4.2.x and MySQL 5.7.19 or later.
+This library requires Node.js 4.2.0 or later and MySQL 8.0.3 or later.
+You are able to use recent MySQL 5.7.x versions (with some limitations), however, MySQL 5.7 does not take advantage of the entire set of features provided by the connector.

 ## Installation